Camphul/Trampoline/trampoline-security-jwt/README.md

 # trampoline-security-jwt

-Basic setup for enabling JWT authentication/authorization ontop of [trampoline-security](../trampoline-security)
+Basic setup for enabling JWT authentication/authorization.

+This module is completely decoupled from [trampoline-security](../trampoline-security) and can be used on existing spring security implementations.

 ## Architecture